Skip to content

 ```

-Constraints: hard cap 5 items per perspective per criterion per pass; minimum target 3.
+Constraints: hard cap 5 items per perspective per criterion per pass; minimum target 3 per cell; **per-criterion floor of ≥ 2 items across all perspectives**.

 # AFTER AUTHORING